takasoft/takasoft.github.io/_posts/2025-01-14-5-year-reflection-as-software-engineer.md

 These kinds of things are very unclear initially.
 No one really tells you what to do.
 You have to be able to think by yourself and take action by yourself.
 As a software engineer, you are given a lot of freedom, but you are also expected to be an independent thinker and high impact contributor.
 Most engineers get to learn this over time, but it would have helped me if someone taught me these things earlier.

+### Conclusion

-Here's my conclusion of this reflection: The important things I discussed are focusing on your impacts, getting out of your comfort zone, and practicing DSA skills.
+Here's my conclusion of this reflection: The important things I discussed are focusing on your impacts, getting out of your comfort zone, practicing DSA skills, and thinking backwards from the goal.
 Start as early as possible and focus on understanding what you have and what you don't have, and then start filling those gaps.
 5 years is pretty long, but it also felt really short for me.
 I hope to keep growing as a software engineer.
 For people getting into this industry, learn to enjoy what you are doing.
 Tech has a very creative and impact based culture.
 Enjoy your projects and your results.
 Always be curious and learn new things.